Primary Liver Cancer

 • Primary sclerosing cholangitis

-• Hepatitis B and one or more of the following: Are an Asian male older than forty, an Asian female older than fifty, or an African and older than twenty, have liver cirrhosis, or have a family history of liver cancer
+• Hepatitis B and one or more of the following: are an Asian male older than 40, an Asian female older than 50, or an African and older than 20, or have a family history of liver cancer

 • Hepatitis C